Table of Contents

 Word limits: 4 FAQs

-3. What is the consequence if I go over the word limit?
+- What happens if I go over the word limit?

-4. What is the consequence if I don’t reach the word limit?
+- What happens if I don’t reach the word limit?

 Read on and we will answer all your questions about word limits!